rangle/angular-training-slides/slides/src/content/unit-testing.md

 ---

-## Instantiate the Class in `beforeEach`
+## Instantiate the Fixture in `beforeEach`

-- We will need an instance for each test, so don't duplicate that code
+- We will need a fixture for each test, so don't duplicate that code

 _src/app/capitalize.pipe.spec.ts_
 ```ts